 The Homelessness Act 2002 required all housing authorities to carry out a homelessness review and use the information collected to publish a homelessness strategy.

-The aim of this Strategy is to enable the Peak Sub Region to reduce homelessness and to ensure the prevention of future homelessness.
+The aim of this strategy is to enable Derbyshire Dales to reduce and prevent future homelessness.

 - Ensuring there is sufficient accommodation available for people who are, or who may become homeless

 - Ensuring there is satisfactory support for people who are, or who may become homeless, or who need support to prevent them from becoming homeless.

 The Homelessness Prevention and Reduction Strategy contains a detailed review of how we have tackled homelessness in the last five years.
 The action plan outlines how we will work with partners to reduce and prevent homelessness in the future.